beve-org/beve/README.md

 *Flexibility and efficiency*

 JSON is ubiquitous because it is tagged (has keys), and therefore messages can be sent in part.
-A fixed binary message without tags means that the entire message must always be sent.
 Furthermore, extending specifications and adding more fields is far easier with tagged messages and unordered mapping.

 ## Endianness